open-telemetry/opentelemetry-java/docs/rationale.md

 SDK library `opentelemetry-sdk-trace:1.11.33` plus `opentelemetry-api-trace:1.11.33`.
     - We call this requirement the "ABI" compatibility requirement for "Application Binary Interface" compatibility.
 - SDK Stability:
-    - Public portions of the SDK (constructors, configuration, und-user interfaces) must remain backwards compatible.
+    - Public portions of the SDK (constructors, configuration, end-user interfaces) must remain backwards compatible.
         - Precisely what this includes has yet to be delineated.
     - Internal interfaces are allowed to break.